JRGeorge6/mobiusai/ADSENSE_SETUP.md

 ## Overview

-This guide will help you set up Google AdSense on your StudyMentor website with non-intrusive ads placed at the bottom of the page.
+This guide will help you set up Google AdSense on your MobiusAI website with non-intrusive ads placed at the bottom of the page.

 ## Prerequisites